puentebravo/KeyGen-2.0/README.md

 ## Credits

-Special thanks go to all who helped me with the implementation of the original KeyGen, as this legacy code was crucial to this refactor.
+Special thanks go to all who helped me with the implementation of the original KeyGen, as that legacy code was crucial to this refactor.

 ## Contributing